-Analysis of the 647-bp consensus fragment from the mtDNA control region sequences (n = 193; 16 samples from strandings were excluded from this analysis; refer to Materials and Methods) representing the 3 New Zealand populations revealed 24 unique maternal lineages (haplo-GenBank types; accession numbers: EU276389-EU276412), defined by 52 variable sites.
+Analysis of the 647-bp consensus fragment from the mtDNA control region sequences (n = 193; 16 samples from strandings were excluded from this analysis; refer to Materials and Methods) representing the 3 New Zealand populations revealed 24 unique maternal lineages (haplo-EU276389types; GenBank accession numbers: EU276412), defined by 52 variable sites.
 Overall, there were 46 transition substitutions, 5 transversion substitutions (including one site with both a transition and transversion), and 2 single base insertion-deletions.
 The model of sequence evolution best fitting the dataset was HKY + I (Hasegawa et al. 1985).
-The estimated $T_v/T_i$ ratio was 49.3, and estimated proportion of invariable sites (I) was 0.91.
+The estimated T_v/T_i ratio was 49.3, and estimated proportion of invariable sites (I) was 0.91.